 About

-The Department of Alcohol and Other Drug Abuse Services (DAODAS) is a cabinet agency, with its Director appointed by the Governor of South Carolina through the advice and consent of the Senate.
+The Department of Behavioral Health and Developmental Disabilities (BHDD) is a cabinet agency, with its Director appointed by the Governor of South Carolina through the advice and consent of the Senate.
+The BHDD is composed of the Office of Substance Use Services (OSUS), Office of Mental Health, and Office of Intellectual and Developmental Disabilities.

 To ensure the availability and quality of a continuum of substance use services, thereby improving the health status, safety, and quality of life of individuals, families, and communities across South Carolina.

-DAODAS estimates that approximately 451,000 individuals in South Carolina are suffering from substance-related problems that require immediate intervention and treatment.
-To address this need, the Department contracts with the state’s county alcohol and drug abuse authorities to provide the majority of direct prevention, treatment and recovery services to the citizens of South Carolina.
-DAODAS also contracts with a range of public and private service providers, including opioid treatment programs, recovery organizations, hospitals, and community distributors of the overdose antidote Narcan®.
+OSUS estimates that approximately 451,000 individuals in South Carolina are suffering from substance-related problems that require immediate intervention and treatment.
+To address this need, OSUS contracts with the state’s county alcohol and drug abuse authorities to provide the majority of direct prevention, treatment and recovery services to the citizens of South Carolina.
+OSUS also contracts with a range of public and private service providers, including opioid treatment programs, recovery organizations, hospitals, and community distributors of the overdose antidote naloxone.

 • Prevention and Intervention Services Division - Works with federal, state, public, and private organizations to develop comprehensive state and community-based substance use prevention and intervention services using evidence-based approaches.